Frequeently Asked Questions

 4: Why is my bike bogging?

 If you quickly open the throttle when the engine is idling.
 And, the engine stops running, or the motor gags like it wants to die.
 Your rod is most likely too lean.
-If it gurgles or stutters, it is too rich.
+If it gurgles or stutters, it is too rich.You will need to adjust the fuel assist screw or rod to improve this.

-5: Why is my top end flat?
+5: Why is my top end flat or intermittent?

 6: Why is my bike hard to start?

+Please make sure the fuel is fresh.
 Normally, this is because the fuel assist circuit screw and idle screw are not adjusted for the best operation.
 You don’t need to adjust the metering rod.
 During a cold start, you don’t need to use the choke first.
 You can try to rotate the fuel assist circuit screw counterclockwise one turn and then start and wait for the engine to get hot.
 Then restore the fuel assist circuit screw back.
 If the weather is very,very cold, Use the choke.

 7: If I see smoke and spooge, Do I need to adjust the metering rod?

 No, there are many types of 2T engine oil.
 These phenomena may have something to do with them, but this is not important.
 The important thing is that if the engine works well, then ignore it.
+If it is the same 2T oil, and there is noticeably more smoke this time compared to the last ride, consider checking the oil seal on the right side of the crankshaft.

 8: Should I change my oil mixture?